TheApeMachine/amsh/README.md

 - **Unified Workspace**: amsh should provide a unified workspace for development, and related tasks and act as both a terminal and editor.
   - Switching between editor and terminal can be done using an Alt-Screen toggle.
     Example: https://github.com/charmbracelet/bubbletea/tree/master/examples/altscreen-toggle
-- **Familiarity**: amsh should take the bulk of its inpiration from Neovim, especially in terms of its interface and general mode-based operation.
+- **Familiarity**: amsh should take the bulk of its inpiration from Neovimodel, especially in terms of its interface and general mode-based operation.
   - It should implement Neovim's modes, Normal, Insert, and Visual.
   - It should have built-in features for auto-complete.
     Example: https://github.com/charmbracelet/bubbletea/blob/master/examples/autocomplete/main.go